When searching for your flooring, you will face three contrasting options

-So what types of wood floor oils and finishes are available?
+What types of wood floor finishes are available?

 Lacquered Wood Flooring